Common Curriculum

 Through this common curriculum, you will:

 “At the crux of our Common Curriculum is the desire to help our learners to have a robust curiosity and growing understanding of God, neighbor, and the space between.
-The Common Curriculum is a year-long experience that is a continuous, interdisciplinary look at the places where psychology, theology, philosophy, sociology, anthropology intersect.
 We aim to make the implicit explicit through experiential learning for the sake of embodied practice.”

 Dr. Doug Shirley, Associate Professor of Counseling Psychology